camunda/camunda-docs/versioned_docs/version-8.0/self-managed/connectors-deployment/connectors-configuration.md

 ## Manual discovery of Connectors

-By default, the Connector runtime picks up outbound connectors available on the classpath automatically.
+By default, the Connector runtime picks up outbound Connectors available on the `classpath` automatically.
 To disable this behavior, use the following environment variables to configure Connectors and their configuration explicitly:

 | Environment variable                          | Purpose                                                       |